Izzy27-09/USMC-MCMAP-WEBSITE/README.md

-# USMC-MCMAP-WEBSITE
+# Group Project

- Holds the files for the website
+**Submission Instructions:** Stage, commit, and push your changed files.
+Then complete the submission form.